 Nativo monitors IVT across all transactions sold by Nativo.
 We set an internal benchmark of 2% or less across our Marketplaces.
 Since Nativo sells on both CPM and viewable-CPM, real-time reporting is provided for both standard impressions and in-view impressions, respectively.

 If an issue with IVT is identified as originating from a publication or URL, the Publication or URL is removed from the Marketplace and only reintroduced once the Publisher confirms with their account manager that the issue(s) has been resolved.
 Repeat offenders are subject to permanent removal from our Marketplaces.

 Publications or URLs that have levels of impressions with IVT, GIVT and SIVT indicating suspicious activity will trigger an investigation.

-On a weekly basis, the Nativo Ad Platform automatically conducts an audit to identify publications with IVT issues for both Standard and In-View Impressions and then verifies the audit through MOAT on a 7-day rolling period.
+On a weekly basis, the Nativo Ad Platform automatically conducts an audit to identify publications with IVT issues for both Standard and In-View Impressions.

 If an IVT issue is found, the tracking process commences as follows:

 The publisher Account Manager notifies the offending publisher that one of their URLs is in violation of our IVT thresholds and that we will be opening an investigation into how the IVT is occurring and if removal from the Nativo network is required.
-An investigation consists of identifying sources of IVT using both Nativo’s proprietary data and MOAT’s technology, confirming with MOAT that there are no bugs associated with the underlying data, and allowing the publisher to provide documentation that conflicts with our findings from an MRC Accredited source.
+An investigation consists of identifying sources of IVT using Nativo’s proprietary data technology, and allowing the publisher to provide documentation that conflicts with our findings from an MRC Accredited source.
 After the investigation is completed, if the publication or URL is found to be in violation, we reserve the right to remove the publication or URL from our network and/or blacklist them.